MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-report-layout-lifecycle-trace.md

 , layoutFormat = customDimensions.alLayoutFormat // possible values: RDLC, Word, Excel, Custom
 // what did the user do
 , action = customDimensions.alAction // alAction is "New" for this event
-// which user did it
+// user who performed the action
 , user_Id // user telemetry ID
 ```